Applications for the 2023-24 Boot Camp have closed. Application for 2024-25 will be available in spring 2024.

-The Institute for Healthcare Policy and Innovation (IHPI) partners with the U-M Medical School’s Mentored Research Academy: R01 Boot Camp to offer a health services research-focused R01 Boot Camp track.
-This multi-faceted mentoring program is designed to help IHPI early career faculty members develop and submit their first R01 proposal.
+IHPI partners with the U-M Medical School’s Mentored Research Academy: R01 Boot Camp to offer a health services research-focused R01 Boot Camp track.
+This multi-faceted mentoring program is designed to help IHPI early and mid-career faculty develop and submit their first R01 proposal.

-The nine-month Health Services Research R01 Boot Camp features:
+The nine-month R01 Boot Camp is offered annually from September – May and features:

 - Large group events and workshops (3-4, hosted by the Medical School) that provide the requisite tools and knowledge to write successful R01 proposals.
-Topics include grant writing, budgets and biostatistics, and time management.
+Topics include grant writing, a Q&A with an NIH program officer, and time management.

-- IHPI senior faculty coaches with established track records of external funding and a commitment to mentoring provide group and individual feedback to their assigned participants.
+- IHPI senior faculty coaches with established track records of external funding and a commitment to mentoring provide group and individual feedback to their assigned participant.

 - External subject matter experts review participants’ final proposals prior to submission.